dimasv28/Vortex/README.md

     .box(width: 1, height: 0)

-And this creates particles in an ellipse half the size of the available space:
+And this creates particles in an circle with radius in points:

-    .ellipse(radius: 0.5)
+    .circle(radius: 50)

 Second, `ColorMode` gives you fine-grained control over how colors work with Vortex.
 The default value for new particle system is `.single(.white)`, which means all particles are created white.
 However, you can create particles in a range of static colors like this: